 Now, if you are lucky enough to find a man who does not have his own tattoo but is broadminded enough to date you, and you find the relationship getting more serious, you might have resistance from his family.

 The Japanese are very family-oriented and weddings are a huge family affair.
 Marriages are conducted with the blessings of the entire family and most parents and grandparents will refuse such a match.

 When it comes to marriage, families also think ahead, of the future.

-Being a tightly knit community, the Japanese prioritise their reputation in the society and at their workplace.
+Being a tightly knit community, the Japanese prioritize their reputation in society and at their workplace.

-The parents and even the younger men worry that if they marry someone with a tattoo, their reputation amongst their friends and coworkers will be ruined and they will become a social outcast.
+The parents and even the younger men worry that if they marry someone with a tattoo, their reputation amongst their friends and coworkers will be ruined and they will become a social outcasts.

-Men also worry that if their place of work or their coworkers get to know that they are in a relationship with a partner who has tattoos, it can affect the growth in their career.
+Men also worry that if their place of work or their coworkers get to know that they are in a relationship with a partner who is having tattoos in Japan, it can affect the growth in their career.

-This is often the case with many mixed culture and mixed race relationships where the Japanese partner succumbs to family pressure and breaks up the relationship.
+This is often the case with many mixed cultures and mixed-race relationships where the Japanese partner succumbs to family pressure and breaks up the relationship.

 You might also come across men who request you to get your tattoo removed if you want the relationship to be taken further.